Jzhyang1/Monomer/Use.md

 Additional options include

- - `-multiline` for several lines of shell script, to be executed at the entry of the character produced when typing *ctrl+Z*.
-This will
+ - `-multiline` or `-ml` for several lines of shell script, to be executed at the entry of the character produced by typing *ctrl+Z*.
+This will also exit the shell environment immediately after.

+### Interpreter
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTE3NDg0OTYyMiw3MzA5OTgxMTZdfQ==
+eyJoaXN0b3J5IjpbLTg2NDg2NzY0Myw3MzA5OTgxMTZdfQ==
 -->